Women in Data Science @ Penn Conference

 Susan has also done research in bioinformatics, where her work (with collaborators) on data integration was commercialized by GeneticXChange.
 She also serves on the board of the Computing Research Association.

-Mary PurkExecutive Director, Wharton Customer Analytics, AI for Business
+Mary PurkExecutive Director, Wharton AI & Analytics for Business

-As the Executive Director of Wharton Customer Analytics, Mary Purk leads the academic research center that focuses on the development and application of cutting-edge analytics methods.
-Through WCA’s experiential programs, Ms. Purk connects students, academics, and professionals across multiple industries to solve complex, real-world business challenges using machine learning, AI, and big data.
+As the Executive Director of Wharton AI & Analytics for Business, Mary Purk leads the academic research center that focuses on the development and application of cutting-edge analytics methods.
+Through AIAB’s experiential programs, Ms. Purk connects students, academics, and professionals across multiple industries to solve complex, real-world business challenges using machine learning, AI, and big data.

 Ms. Purk has held other principal roles at Nielsen and IRI developing and implementing enterprise-wide analytic platforms focused on customers and brand equity.
 Her expertise includes forecast models, consumer segmentations, marketing mix models, product assortments, pricing, and digital strategies.